tanaos/cognitor/README.md

     print(response)
 ```

+See the [Python SDK page](https://github.com/tanaos/cognitor-python) for more examples and documentation.

 ## No data?
 No problem.

 If you don't have your own data to test with, you can use the included script to seed the database with a sample e-commerce products collection: